Welcome to the online press kit for the Wild & Scenic Rivers Act 50th Anniversary

 * Chattooga, New and Wilson Creek in the Southeast

 You can explore designated rivers here, and learn about upcoming events including select rivers/trail anniversary events, to celebrate the 50th Anniversary of the Wild & Scenic River Act, as well as ways to participate, by visiting the 50th Anniversary Toolkit.

 The Wild & Scenic Rivers Act safeguards the free-flowing character of rivers by precluding them from being dammed, while allowing for the public to enjoy them.
 It encourages river management that crosses political boundaries, and promotes public participation to develop goals for protecting streams.

 Rivers are designated according to three classifications:

-Wild River Areas – Rivers or sections of rivers that are free of impoundments and generally inaccessible except by trail, with watersheds or shorelines essentially primitive and waters unpolluted.
+Wild Rivers – Rivers or sections of rivers that are free of impoundments and generally inaccessible except by trail, with watersheds or shorelines essentially primitive and waters unpolluted.
 These represent vestiges of primitive America.

-Scenic River Areas – Rivers or sections that are free of impoundments, with shorelines or watersheds still largely primitive and shorelines largely undeveloped, but accessible in places by roads.
+Scenic Rivers – Rivers or sections that are free of impoundments, with shorelines or watersheds still largely primitive and shorelines largely undeveloped, but accessible in places by roads.

-Recreational River Areas – Rivers or sections that are readily accessible by road or railroad, that may have some development along their shorelines, and that may have undergone some impoundment or diversion in the past.
+Recreational Rivers – Rivers or sections that are readily accessible by road or railroad, that may have some development along their shorelines, and that may have undergone some impoundment or diversion in the past.